beclab/velero/site/content/docs/main/api-types/schedule.md

       matchLabels:
         app: velero
         component: server
-    # Individual object when matched with any of the label selector specified in the set are to be included in the backup.
-Optional.
-    # orLabelSelectors as well as labelSelector cannot co-exist, only one of them can be specified in the backup request
-    orLabelSelectors:
-      - matchLabels:
-          app: velero
-      - matchLabels:
-          app: data-protection
     # Whether to snapshot volumes.
 Valid values are true, false, and null/unset.
 If unset, Velero performs snapshots as long as
     # a persistent volume provider is configured for Velero.
     snapshotVolumes: null